Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Introduction

 In many cases, the reward function can actually be decomposed into a product of factors, where some of these factors can be accrued along the trajectory.
 A natural case is where the reward $R(x)=\exp(-\mathcal{E}(x))$ corresponds to an energy function $\mathcal{E}(x)=\sum_t \mathcal{E}_t$ that is additive with terms that can be obtained along the trajectory (e.g., at transitions $t$ of the trajectory), as in GFlowNets over sets~\citep{bengio2021foundations}.
 In the case of a sparse factor graph that models the joint of latents and observed variables, each time the variables associated to a clique of the graph are specified, we can compute an energy term~\citep{bengio2021foundations}.

 In this paper, we focus on the underlying technical question: how to train GFlowNets with incomplete trajectories?
 We find that the proposed solution also accelerates training even when complete trajectories are available.
 We propose Forward-Looking GFlowNets (FL-GFN), a novel formulation that exploits the ability to compute an energy value (even if incomplete) for intermediate states, in order to deliver a local credit signal and gradient as soon as a local reward factor is accrued.
+The code is publicly available at \url{https://github.com/ling-pan/FL-GFN}.

 The main contributions are summarized as follows: \begin{itemize} \item We propose a novel GFlowNets formulation, FL-GFN, that can exploit the existence of a per-state or per-transition energy function. \item We show that with FL-GFN, we can still guarantee convergence, to fit and match the distribution corresponding to the given reward function, while credit information is available early.
 We show how FL-GFN can be trained from incomplete trajectories without access to terminal states. \item We conduct extensive experiments on the set generation and bit sequence generation tasks, which demonstrates the effectiveness of FL-GFN.
 It is also found to be scalable to the more complex and challenging molecule discovery task. \end{itemize}